-The Board is committed to its core governance values of integrity, respect, trust and openness among and between board members, management, employees, clients and suppliers.
-These values are enshrined in the Board's Code of Conduct which requires all directors, management and employees to, at all times:
+The Board is committed to its core governance values of integrity, respect, trust and openness among and between Board members, management, employees, clients and suppliers.
+These values are enshrined in the Board Charter and more broadly, in CPT's Code of Conduct which requires all Directors, management and employees to always:

-- act honestly and in good faith; - exercise due care and diligence in fulfilling the functions of office; - avoid conflicts and make full disclosure of any possible conflict of interest; - comply with both the letter and spirit of the law; - encourage the reporting and investigation of unlawful and unethical behaviour; and - comply with the share trading policy outlined in the Code of conduct.
+- · act honestly and in good faith; - · exercise due care and diligence in fulfilling the functions of office; - avoid conflicts and make full disclosure of any conflict of interest; - comply with both the letter and spirit of the law; - encourage the reporting and investigation of unlawful and unethical behaviour; and - comply with the share trading policy outlined in the Code of Conduct.